Here's How Much It Costs to Visit All of These Major Theme Parks

-Located two miles outside of the park, the Castaway Bay hotel costs just $498 for a two-night stay.
-If you decide to buy Cedar Point tickets during the pre-sale season (going on right now), a two-day ticket will only cost you $75 per person—coming to a cool total of $300 for all four family members.
+Hotel and admission cost: Located two miles outside of the park, the Castaway Bay hotel costs just $498 for a two-night stay.
+If you decide to buy Cedar Point tickets during the pre-sale season, a two-day ticket will only cost you $75 per person—coming to a cool total of $300 for all four family members.

 Universal Studios Japan in Osaka, Japan: $1,104

-Paying a visit to Universal Studios in Osaka, Japan is much more affordable than other amusement parks because you only need two days to do it all.
-A two-day fun-filled trip will cost a family of two adults and two children approximately $1,1004.
+Paying a visit to Universal Studios in Osaka, Japan, is much more affordable than other amusement parks because you only need two days to do it all.
+A two-day fun-filled trip will cost a family of two adults and two children approximately $1,104.

-Carowinds in Charlotte, North Carolina has long been considered one of the best amusement parks in the Southern United States—and it’s budget-friendly, to boot.
-For a two-day stay at the park, a family of four will likely spend $972.
+Carowinds in Charlotte, North Carolina has long been considered one of the best amusement parks in the southern United States—and it's budget-friendly, to boot.
+For a two-day stay at the park, a family of four will likely spend $996.

-At a budget hotel, like Best Western Carowinds, in the month of June, you can expect to spend $144 per night for a standard room, or $288 for the two-night stay.
-A two-day ticket for admission to the park and its extensive collection of heart-racing roller coasters will cost you $74 per person—or $296 for the whole family.
+Hotel and admission cost: At a budget hotel, like Best Western Carowinds, in the month of June, you can expect to spend $144 per night for a standard room, or $288 for the two-night stay.
+A two-day ticket for admission to the park and its extensive collection of heart-racing roller coasters will cost you $80 per person—or $320 for the whole family.

 Lotte World in Seoul, South Korea: $795